iliang1234/iliang1234-hw2/README.md

 - Convert decimal to binary: Input "42" with input type "decimal" and output type "binary"
 - Convert text to decimal: Input "forty two" with input type "text" and output type "decimal"
 - Convert hexadecimal to text: Input "2a" with input type "hexadecimal" and output type "text"

+## Bug Detected
+Text to decimal (or other numerical bases) does not work for compound words (e.g. forty two, twenty two, one hundred, etc.).
+I also found that the text conversion to numerical values did not work for texts of numbers greater than 10, which this bugfix branch also addresses.